 Accelerated sedimentation caused by project-related construction will be controlled before it enters a water body or leaves the highway property (right-of-way).
-This will be done by installing temporary or permanent erosion and sedimentation control measures.
+This will be done installing temporary permanent or erosion and sedimentation control measures.
 MDOT has developed a series of standards for erosion control items to be included on design plans.
 The design plans will describe the erosion controls and their locations.
 Payment is made to the contractor for items in the design plans specifically developed for the project.